InfoSecInnovations/concierge/README.md

 `install_concierge`

 Answer the questions and then the installer will ask if you are ready to make changes to the system.
-Answer "yes" and let the downloading begin!
+Answer "yes" and let the installation begin!
+There may be additional questions during the installation depending on the options you selected.

-Please note that the package isn't the Concierge app itself, it's just a utility that helps you configure the environment and launch the correct Docker Compose file based on your choices, so it shouldn't be hugely risky to download it without using a virtual environment.
+Please note that this package isn't the Concierge app itself, it's just a utility that helps you configure the environment and launch the correct Docker Compose file based on your choices, so it shouldn't be hugely risky to download it without using a virtual environment.

+## Configuring Authentication and Authorization

+If you chose to enable login and access controls during installation, you will have to configure the Keycloak instance we have provided to set up some users with the appropriate permissions.

+Start by opening up localhost:8080 in your browser.
+Here you should see the Keycloak login page, input the username `admin` and the password you set during installation.

+You should refer to the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html) to find out how to configure the type of login you wish to support.
+You can enable a variety of social network logins, OpenID, LDAP or just username and password.

+The configuration we have supplied has already created the super admin user (the one you used to connect to Keycloak above), and a realm called `concierge` with some roles the provide various levels of access to Concierge.
+Make sure to configure logins and users in this realm and not the master realm.

+The super admin user only serves to administrate the Keycloak instance, they do not have any permissions to access Concierge as a user.

+If using authorization, there are shared and private collections.
+A private collection can only be viewed by the user who created it, a shared collection can be viewed by any user with required role.
+In the future we will add options to switch a collection from private to shared.
+If you need more specific permissions you can configure those in the `concierge-auth` client using the resources that represent collections.

-### Manual install
+### Roles

-If you would prefer to configure and launch the app without going through our utility script it is also fairly straightforward:

-Create a file called `.env` following the template of `.env.example` in this repository.

-From `concierge_packages/launcher/src/launch_concierge/docker_compose` copy `docker_compose_dependencies`.

-From the same directory, if you wish to use the CPU only, copy `docker-compose.yml`, if you wish to use GPU acceleration where available, copy `docker-compose-gpu.yml` instead.

-To launch the CPU compose file use `docker compose up -d`, to launch the GPU version you need to use `docker compose -f docker-compose-gpu.yml up -d`.
+The roles that grant access to Concierge collections can be found within the `concierge-auth` client in the `concierge` realm.

+- `admin` - can do everything including viewing, updating and deleting other users' private collections.
+This is different from the super admin user in the master realm.
+- `private_collection` - can create and manage personal collections not accessible by other users (except the admin).
+- `shared_read` - can query the shared collections, but not modify in any way.
+- `shared_read_write` - has full control of shared collections.

+### Creating users with roles

+If you want to quickly try out some of the options, you can go ahead and create some users in the Keycloak admin console and assign the above roles to them.
+We'd recommend using a more secure method of user registration for a production environment.

+Make sure to log in as the super admin account and switch the realm to "concierge" in the admin UI.

+Select the Users view in the menu.

+Click "Add user" and assign them a username, click "Create".

+If you're creating this user for testing purposes you can use the "Credentials" tab to set a password, and you can even toggle off "Temporary" so you won't have to change it when logging in.

+Go to the "Role mapping" tab, click "Assign role", make sure "Filter by clients" is selected, and locate the roles prefixed with `concierge-auth`.
+Assign the desired roles to your user.

+You will now be able to use the username and password you created to log into the web app.

+If you need to switch user you may need to revoke the session of the currently logged in user, which is available in the "Sessions" tab for that user, otherwise clicking the login button may just automatically log you in with the same user again.

 ## Usage

-Once you have set up the Docker containers using one of the methods above, Concierge will be running on localhost:15130 or the port you selected during setup.
+Once you have completed the installation process above, Concierge will be running on localhost:15130 or the host and port you selected during setup.
 It can take a couple of minutes for the containers to be ready after install or relaunch.

 ## Update to new release

 If running a version prior to 0.3.0 you should delete the files you cloned from the repository, remove the related Docker containers and proceed with a fresh install following the instructions above.

-### Quick install (Recommended)

-#### Without virtual environment
+### Without virtual environment

 `python -m pip install launch-concierge --upgrade`

 `python -m launch_concierge.install`

-#### With virtual environment
+### With virtual environment

 Activate the environment if not already done